 H&L Plating and Grinding, Inc. (2007-2015).
-Turn-key Site Remediation project.
-Project included developing a work plan to enter the Site into the Indiana Voluntary Remediation Program (VRP) with a scope of work that includes: site investigation (including lead and asbestos); waste characterization; waste management and disposal; equipment decontamination and relocation; decontamination of structures; structure demolition; shallow soil in situ remediation; deep soil in situ remediation; design and construction of an industrial wastewater treatment system; installation of a groundwater extraction and re-injection system; remote telemetry data acquisition; and long term monitoring for closure.
+This turn-key site remediation project included the development of a work plan to enter the site into the Indiana Voluntary Remediation Program (VRP), the scope of work included: site investigation (including lead and asbestos); waste characterization; waste management and disposal; equipment decontamination and relocation; decontamination of structures; structure demolition; shallow soil in situ remediation; deep soil in situ remediation; design and construction of an industrial wastewater treatment system; installation of a groundwater extraction and re-injection system; remote telemetry data acquisition; and long term monitoring for closure.
 The project was completed in 2015 for just less than $4.5 million dollars.
 Primary contaminants included hexavalent chromium, antimony, nickel, arsenic and lead.
-The remedy was implemented without deleterious changes to manganese and iron (secondary metals) present in groundwater at the Site.
+The remedy was implemented without deleterious changes to manganese and iron (secondary metals) present in groundwater at the site.

-The above table shows the concentrations of six of the metal contaminants with time in the effluent from the column treated with the high dose of FerroBlack®-H.
+The table below shows the concentrations of six of the metal contaminants over time in the effluent from the column treated with the high dose of FerroBlack®-H.

-The bench-scale treatability study consisted of testing the best-performing amendment from the batch studies (FerroBlack®-H) in column reactors, to more closely simulate a PRB or a reactive zone in the field.
-Three PVC column reactors were set up to test a low and high dose of both FerroBlack®-H, plus a Control column with nothing added.
-Each of the flow-through column was carefully packed with homogenized soil from the Site into which the appropriate amendment dose was mixed.
-Site groundwater was then passed through the columns at a specified flow rate, and the effluent pore water from each column was analyzed for all the COCs at the Site.
-In this way, each column simulated a PRB, and allowed the effectiveness of each amendment dose to remove COCs from the Site groundwater and prevent leaching of COCs from the Site soil to be quantified.
+The bench-scale treatability study consisted of testing the best-performing amendment from the batch studies (FerroBlack®-H) in column reactors to more closely simulate a PRB or a reactive zone in the field.
+Three PVC column reactors were set up to test a low and high dose of both FerroBlack®-H, plus a control column with no amendment.
+Each of the flow-through columns were carefully packed with homogenized soil from the site into which the appropriate amendment dose was mixed.
+Site groundwater was then passed through the columns at a specified flow rate and the effluent pore water from each column was analyzed for all the COCs at the site.
+In this way, each column simulated a PRB, and allowed the effectiveness of each amendment dose to remove COCs from site groundwater and prevent leaching of COCs from the site soil to be quantified.